nixiesearch/nixiesearch/docs/docs/features/indexing/overview.md

 Each field definition in a static mapping has two groups of settings:

 * Field type specific parameters - like how it's going to be searched for text fields.
+In the example above we only allowed `lexical` search over the `title` field.
+See [the mapping reference for text fields](mapping.md#semantic-search) to see how to enable semantic and hybrid search.
-* Global parameters - is this field filterable, facetable and sortable.
+* Global parameters - is this field can be stored, filtered, faceted and sorted.

 Go to [the mapping reference](mapping.md) section for more details on all field parameters.

 ## Writing documents to an index

 Internally Nixiesearch implements a pull-based indexing - the service itself asks for a next chunk of documents from an upstream source.
+See [File-based indexing](../../deployment/distributed/indexing/file.md) and [Stream indexing from Apache Kafka](../../deployment/distributed/indexing/kafka.md) for more examples on this approach.

 ![push pull](../../img/pullpush.png)

-For convenience, Nixiesearch can emulate a push-based approach via [REST API](../../api.md) - your app should send a payload with documents and wait for an acknowledgement.
+For convenience, Nixiesearch can emulate a push-based approach via [REST API](../../api.md) you probably got used with other search engines - your app should submit a JSON payload with documents and wait for an acknowledgement.

 ### Starting Nixiesearch